 In Pennsylvania, a person commits the crime of disorderly conduct by:

-(18 Pa.
-Con.
-Stat. § § 5507, 5508.)
-So, a person who yells and refuses to sit down or be quiet at a PTA meeting could be arrested and convicted of a crime, as could a person who refuses to move away from a fire after a being asked to do so by a police officer.
+For instance, a person who yells and refuses to sit down or be quiet at a PTA meeting could be arrested and convicted of a crime, as could a person who refuses to move away from a fire after being asked to do so by a police officer.

 Anytime three or more people are engaging in a course of disorderly conduct likely to cause substantial harm or serious inconvenience, annoyance, or upset, a police officer or public official in Pennsylvania can order the people (as well as any bystanders nearby) to disperse.
-Failing to disperse after being ordered to do so is a crime.
-(18 Pa.
-Con.
-Stat. § 5502.)
-For example, a group of Philadelphia high school students that engage in a brawl could be ordered to disperse, as could any other students who are nearby, watching the fight.
+Failing to disperse after being ordered to do so is a misdemeanor in the second degree.
+For example, a group of Philadelphia high school students that engage in a brawl could be ordered to disperse, as could any other students who are nearby watching the fight.

-In Pennsylvania, a person commits the crime of public drunkenness by appearing so intoxicated (by alcohol or drugs) in public that the person poses a danger to him or herself, to property, or of annoying others.
-So, a drunken person who is threatening to fight others in a bar could be convicted of public drunkenness.
+Pennsylvania makes public intoxication (by alcohol or drugs) a crime when the person poses a danger to themself or others, to property, or of annoying others.
+Public drunkenness is a summary offense, punishable by a maximum $500 fine for a first offense and up to $1,000 in fines for subsequent offenses.
+A drunken person who is threatening to fight others in a bar could be convicted of public drunkenness.
 (18 Pa.
-Con.
+Cons.
 Stat. § 5505.)

 Being charged with any crime, even a summary offense, can result in time in jail, fines, and a criminal record.
-Additionally, a criminal record can make it difficult to obtain a job or pass a background check.
-If you are charged with a crime, you should contact a Pennsylvania criminal defense attorney.
+A criminal record can make it difficult to obtain a job or pass a background check.
+If you're charged with a crime, contact a local criminal defense attorney.
 An attorney can protect your rights as you navigate the criminal justice system and help you obtain the best possible outcome in your case, such as a dismissal, reduction of the charges, or a favorable verdict or sentence.